-The coal officials certification program will continue to be updated to remain relevant.
+The coal officials' certification program will continue to be updated to remain relevant.
 Discussions are under way with operators regarding the recertification of officials and the implementation of that process.
-It is anticipated that a cost savings can be realized by BMS without sacrificing miner safety by changing requirements for recertification from "testing" to a program of retraining and continuing education that would require SMI approval and monitoring.
+It is anticipated that a cost savings can be realized by BMS without sacrificing miner safety due to the changed requirements for recertification from

+"testing" to a program of retraining and continuing education requiring SMI approval and monitoring.